 Having friendly customer agents to help out your customers is great, but it isn’t enough anymore.
 You must provide an exceptional customer experience throughout their entire journey with you – and that includes social media interactions, automatic emails, recommendations and much more.

-In fact, more and more consumers are expecting a hyper-personalised and unique journey with companies.
-Don’t confuse this with anything to do with segmentation, the results from which at 20x less.
+More and more consumers are expecting a hyper-personalised and unique journey with companies.
+Don’t confuse this with anything to do with segmentation, the results from which are 20x lower.
 Research conducted by Salesforce has found that customers are willing to provide more data in exchange for hyper-personalised marketing content, with 58% of respondents saying that a personalised experience is very important when purchasing from a company.
-Relevancy is now critical, if you’d don’t communicate product selections, unique to each specific individual, your effectiveness is paralysed.
+Relevancy is now critical, if you don’t communicate product selections, unique to each specific individual, your effectiveness is paralysed.

 In addition, 52% of consumers are somewhat likely to switch brands if a company doesn’t provide hyper-personalisation, and 57% are willing to share personal data in exchange for hyper-personalised offers and discounts.